 Long-distance buses service Las Vegas frequently.
 Greyhound is the most popular national company though MegaBus is a good alternative.

 Of course, you can go walking in Las Vegas.
-Just remember to bring a good water bottle and to take frequent breaks.
+Just remember to bring a good water bottle and take frequent breaks.
 If you’ve been drinking, dehydration will kick in MUCH quicker as well so try not to supplement water with cocktails.

 Las Vegas actually has a very effective and varied public transportation network.
 Between the monorail, trams, and public buses, you could conceivably see the best of Vegas without being outside too much.

 The public buses (managed by RTC) are your standard urban affair – utilitarian and efficient.
-Rides cost $2 one way and $5 for a day passes.
-The Strip has its own set of buses – a double-decker called The Duece and the SDX – and these cost $6 for a two-hour pass.
+Rides cost $2 one way and $5 for day passes.
+The Strip has its own set of buses – a double-decker called The Duece and the SDX – and these cost $6 for a 2-hour pass.

 Finally, there are a couple of trams that provide transport on the strip.
 They’re also limited but are at least free to use.